adbacker/spam/readme.md

 Queries read the state of the system under test.
 They shouldn't change state.
 Queries are made up of interactions and possibly other queries.

+### Interaction
-Interaction (abbreviated ixn because we're lazy.
+(abbreviated ixn because we're lazy.
 Kinda like i18n for internationalization ;-) )

-From a UI perspective, interactions are the atomic system interactions.
+Interactions are the atomic system interactions.
 Pushing a button, filling in a text box, making a selection from a drop down.

 ### Page model objects